QCA Code Statement

 The Company is committed to engaging with the communities in which it operates; everyone at Gamma is entitled to additional leave each year to help a good cause or to work in the local community to give something back.
 As well as corporate support for organisations, Gamma also operates a “Double It” scheme.
 This is a scheme for Gamma employees, where money raised for a charity or good cause which is special to a particular employee is matched by Gamma.

 The Board has regard to the feedback of relevant stakeholders in its decision-making and the formulation of strategy.
-The ESG board committee focusses in more detail on these important areas.
+The ESG Committee focusses in more detail on these important areas.

 Principle 4 – Embed effective risk management, considering both opportunities and threats, throughout the organisation